General facts

 Pharmaceutical

 Switzerland has one of the most competitive pharmaceutical industries in the world and is home to two of the largest companies in the industry, Roche and Novartis.
-There are also 250,000 other pharmaceutical companies in Switzerland, and the industry employs approximately 44,000 people and represents 40% of the total value of all Swiss exports.
+There are also 250 other pharmaceutical companies in Switzerland, and the industry employs approximately 75,000 people.

 Banking

-The three large banks in Switzerland are Credit Suisse, UBS and Julius Bär but in total there were 253 banks and 2,683 branches in Switzerland in 2017.
+The three large banks in Switzerland are Credit Suisse, UBS and Julius Bär.
 The banking industry contributes to the Swiss economy by employing many people and offering above-average salaries.
-In 2017, Swiss banks employed 93,555 people in Switzerland alone.
+In 2022, Swiss banks employed 92,000 people in Switzerland alone.
 Swiss banks are also renowned for their privacy due to Swiss law and legislation and Zurich Cantonal Bank is considered one of the most secure banks in the world.

 Manufacturing of clocks and watches